ctrlplusb/easy-peasy/README.md

 ## API

-Below is an overview of the API exposed by Easy Peasy.
+Below is a full breakdown of the API exposed by Easy Peasy.
+We highly recommend you make yourself with it in order to best make use of the API.

 ### createStore

-Creates a Redux store based on the given model.
-The model must be an object and can be any depth.
-It also accepts an optional configuration parameter for customisations.
+Creates a global [store](#store) based on the given model.
+It also supports an additional [configuration](#storeconfig) parameter allowing customisation of your [store](#store)'s behaviour.

 ```javascript
 createStore({